Wheaton Criminal Law Information Center

 All Wheaton criminal cases are heard at the DuPage County Courthouse, which is located at 505 North County Farm Road, Wheaton, Illinois 60187.
 DuPage County is part of the 18th Judicial Circuit.
 All Wheaton felony cases are heard on the 4th floor of the building.
 The DuPage County State's Attorney's Office and the DuPage County Clerk of the Circuit Court are all located in the same building.

 Bond Court for Wheaton criminal cases is held in Room 2002 of the DuPage County Courthouse at 505 North County Farm Road.
 Bond Court on weekends and on holidays is at the DuPage County Sheriff's Office, which is located at 501 North County Farm Road.
+If you post bond at Bond Court, you will be released directly from Bond Court.
+If you do not post Bond at Bond Court, you will be turned over to the DuPage County Sheriff and will be taken to DuPage County Jail, which is located next to the DuPage County Judicial Center.

 All Wheaton misdemeanor cases, such as Wheaton DUI cases, Wheaton Retail Theft cases, Wheaton Drug cases, Wheaton Theft cases, and Wheaton Battery cases, are heard on the 4th floor of the DuPage County Courthouse.